Is Pinterest Safe for Kids? A Parent’s Complete Guide

 Setting up parental controls on Pinterest is a great first step, but true digital safety comes from ongoing conversation and awareness.

-Start by setting up the account together.
-This gives you a natural opportunity to explore the settings and talk about what’s appropriate to post and search for.
+Start by setting up the Pinterest account together.
+This gives you a natural opportunity to explore the content and data settings and talk about what’s appropriate to post and search for.
 Establish clear ground rules about screen time limits and the types of content they can engage with.

 Keep the lines of communication open.
-Ask them about the cool things they’re finding and what boards they’re creating.
+Ask kids about the cool things they’re finding when they use Pinterest and what boards they’re creating.
 This helps you stay in the loop without feeling like you’re spying.
 Remind them that they can always come to you if they see something that makes them feel weird or uncomfortable, without fear of getting in trouble.

 Download the Findmykids app today to stay connected with your child’s digital world and support their safe, balanced use of apps like Pinterest.